$h*! My Dad Says

 $#*!
-My Dad Says (pronounced "My Dad Says") is an American television sitcom produced by Warner Bros.
+My Dad Says (pronounced "Bleep My Dad Says") is an American television sitcom produced by Warner Bros.
 Television that aired on CBS.
 It was based on the Twitter feed Shit My Dad Says, created by Justin Halpern and consisting of quotations from his father, Sam.

 The show originally ran from September 23, 2010, to February 17, 2011, and aired on Thursdays at 8:30 pm/7:30 pm Central.
 After 18 episodes aired, the series was replaced in mid-season by Rules of Engagement, which had moved to Thursdays from Mondays.

 On May 15, 2011, CBS canceled the series after one season.

 Plot

 Ed is a very opinionated 72-year-old who has been divorced three times.
 His two adult sons, Henry and Vince, are accustomed to his unsolicited and often politically incorrect rants.
 When Henry, a struggling writer and blogger, can no longer afford his rent, he is forced to move back in with Ed, which creates new problems in their tricky father–son relationship.
 As weeks go by Henry is unable to find a job as a writer, mostly due to the lack of good material.
 He finally lands a job, when during his interview Ed interrupts with an irrational phone call that sparks the interest of the eccentric editor conducting the interview.
 Henry is ultimately hired, but is forced to continue living with Ed in order to have readily available material via his father's unsolicited rants, hence the title $#*!
 My Dad Says.